sandoche/Proof-of-Stake-Cryptocurrency-generator/README.md

 ## Step 1 - Download the Nxt blockchain and create the genesis block
 1. Clone this repository with `git clone https://github.com/sandoche/Proof-of-Stake-Cryptocurrency-generator`, also feel free to fork this repository!
 2. Go to the cloned folder and install the npm dependencies with `npm install`
-3. Run the Nxt Blockchain with `npm run step-1:nxt:run`
+3. Run the Nxt Blockchain with `npm run nxt`
 4. Then open http://localhost:7876/index.html in your favourite browser.
 Then create an account and save the private keys securely, wait until the full blockchain is synced, this can take a few hours.
 Copy your nxt address and also its public key.
 5. Open the file `docs/config/newGenesisAccounts.json`, this file will define the repartition of the coins your are creating.
 On the first block creation 1 billion of coins will be distributed, 10% of them will be distributed to the Nxt holders (this is part of the Jelurida Public License).
 You have to put the list of accounts you want to credit in the first block (the genesis block) and its matching public key.
 The total of the amounts should be 90000000000000000 if you don't know what to do, just put your NXT address your created (Step 1-4), and it's public key like this and save it.
 If you are not sure about what you are doing check this video: https://www.youtube.com/watch?v=6Wg3uv07GU4
 ```